 Our History

 Ownership, staff, and facilities have changed, but the funeral service started by Mr. George Murison has been in continuous service to Portage and the surrounding area for over 150 years.
-Founded as Murison Furniture & Undertaking in 1853, its successor, Pflanz Mantey Mendrala Funeral Home, is one of the oldest businesses in the State of Wisconsin.
+Founded as Murison Furniture & Undertaking in 1853, its successor, Pflanz Mendrala Funeral Home, is one of the oldest businesses in the State of Wisconsin.

 George Murison was a Scottish immigrant who settled at Portage, Wisconsin, in 1853 as a furniture and “coffin maker".
 At that time, families cared for their deceased loved ones alone, and sometimes purchased a coffin from Mr. Murison.
 As time passed, not only would Mr. Murison be requested to deliver the coffin, but also “undertake” many of the tasks associated with the final care, preparation, and funeral arrangements for the deceased loved one.
 Thus, the former title of “Undertaker” was born.